ebtezcan/dsc-phase-2-project/README.md

 <img src="./images/output_140_0.png">

->Another interesting, but also expected relationship is between the grade of finishes and the sale price.
+>Another interesting, but also expected relationship, is between the grade of finishes and the sale price.
 Houses that had higher grades of finishes and a better construction quality sold for higher prices.

 &nbsp;
 ### The Relationship of Sale Price with Above Ground Square Footage and Grade of Finishes/Quality of Construction
 &nbsp;
 <img src="./images/output_142_0.png">

 >When grade is plotted with square footage above ground, the relationship shown in the previous visual becomes even more apparent.
-As can be seen from the different colored data points, above average homes tended to have a higher sale price.
-The regression lines for average and above average have a higher positive slope compared to the below average homes, which means that as the square footage of a home increases, the higher graded homes will tend to have higher prices.
+As can be seen from the different colored data points, above average homes tended to have a higher sale price compared to their counterparts.
+The regression lines for average and above average homes have a higher positive slope compared to the below average homes, which means that, as the square footage of a home increases, the higher graded homes will tend to have higher prices.

 &nbsp;

-Even though renovations are usually a lot of effort and stressful to lots of homeowners, they may help increase the property's value.
+Even though renovations are usually a lot of effort and stressful to many homeowners, they may help increase the property's value.
 To sum up, our analysis for King County, Washington showed the following:

 - Increasing the square footage above ground tends to increase the house's value.
 - Focusing on the grade of finishes and the quality of construction as a whole tends to pay dividends when it comes to selling the house.